Mimi's Organic Eats » Recipes » Cookies

 Baker's Tips

-- Make sure you are using soft butter for this simple fall cookie recipe.
+- Make sure you are using soft butter.
 If you need to soften butter in the microwave, only do 10 seconds per stick at a time.
 You may have to do multiple intervals of 10 seconds, but going longer can melt portions of the butter, which isn't good.

-- My favorite canned pumpkin is Farmer's Market, find it here.
+- My favorite canned pumpkin is Farmer's Market.
 If you are going to pick one ingredient to splurge on or buy for a recipe – always choose the star.
 For example, the star in this recipe is pumpkin as it's the most prevalent flavor.
 So, you want the best one to shine through.

 - If your cookie dough seems sticky, just pop the bowl in the fridge for 5 to 15 minutes until it's easier to work with.
 It should be easily rollable with your hands.